Projecting-Success-Solutions-Portal/Hack-16/Challenge 3/Team 3B - 3Brilliant/README.md

 # Team 3B - 3Brilliant
 **Solution**

-Team "3Brilliant" has created an data collection tool that tracks sentiment accross a project.
+Team "3Brilliant" has created an data collection tool that tracks sentiment across a project.
 It presents time based analytics and provides insight into the mood of a project even if people are unaware of this themselves.

 ![alt text](https://github.com/Projecting-Success-Solutions-Portal/Hack-16/blob/main/Challenge%203/Team%203B%20-%203Brilliant/Team%203B%20Cover%20Image.png?raw=true)